xericho/swatcher/README.md

 #### Using with Mozilla Firefox

-Swatcher has been tested with Mozilla Firefox 66.0.1.
+Swatcher has not been tested with Mozilla Firefox recently.
 To use Selenium with Mozilla Firefox, you will also need geckodriver, which can be downloaded at:

 https://github.com/mozilla/geckodriver/releases